rahjesh/SplunkModularInputsJavaFramework/jms/appServer/static/README.md

 You can declare custom JVM System Properties when setting up new input stanzas.
 Note : these JVM System Properties will apply to the entire JVM context and all stanzas you have setup

-The default heap maximum is 64MB.
-If you require a larger heap, then you can alter this in $SPLUNK_HOME/etc/apps/jms_ta/bin/jms.py on line 95

 ## Troubleshooting